Home / Advanced, General, & Cosmetic Dentistry / Dental Implants

 - Beautiful, natural-looking results

 Patients who choose dental implants usually report significant improvement in their ability to chew and speak.
-Oftentimes, they also experience a boost in confidence and may smile more often.
+Oftentimes, they also experience a boost in confidence and may smile more regularly.
 In addition, since the new teeth are held in place by the implant posts, there are no eating restrictions.

 Am I a Good Candidate for Dental Implants?

 Any patient with one or more missing teeth and adequate jawbone density may be a good candidate for dental implants.
-Ideal candidates will have sufficient jawbone density to support the titanium post or posts that will be inserted into the gum tissue.
+Ideal candidates will have sufficient jawbone density to support the implant post or posts that will be inserted into the bone tissue.
 Some patients with lower jawbone density may opt for implant supported dentures with mini dental implants as an alternative option that can still provide many of the same benefits as single tooth implants.

 What Are Mini Dental Implants?